-ENGINE OIL CHANGE CAPACITY:
+ENGINE OIL CAPACITY (including filter): 3.5 g (3.7 US qt, 3.1 Imp qt)

-3.8 l (4.0 US qt) including filter.
+DRAIN BOLT

-- ENGINE OIL DRAIN BOLT - 6.
-Reinstall the filler cap securely. - 7.Start the engine and make sure oil is not leaking from the drain bolt or the filter. - 8.
+- 6. Reinstall the filler cap securely. - 7.
+Start the engine and make sure oil is not leaking from the drain bolt or the filter. - 8.
 Shut off the engine and recheck the oil level.

-NOTE: Please dispose of used motor oil in a manner that is compatible with the environment.
+Please dispose of used motor oil in a manner that is compatible with the environment.
 We suggest you take it in a sealed container to your local service station for reclamation.
 Do not throw it in the trash or pour it on the ground.

-CAUTION: Used motor oil may cause skin cancer if repeatedly left in contact with the skin for prolonged periods.
+Used motor oil may cause skin cancer if repeatedly left in contact with the skin for prolonged periods.
 Although this is unlikely unless you handle used oil on a daily basis, it is still advisable to thoroughly wash your hands with soap and water as soon as possible after handling used oil.
-Transmission oil/fluid must be checked with the engine off and the car on level ground.